21 Customizing Origin

 Help: Origin: Origin Help > Origin Basics > Origin Template Files (OTW, OTP, OTM)

 The Origin template concept applies to graphs, workbooks, matrixbooks, and Analysis Templates™.
 Templates allow you to choose a set of properties or operations and save those for repeat use.

 Both the New Book (File: New: Workbook/Matrix: Browse...) and Template Library (Plot: Template Library) dialogs include an Open Template Center button that opens a dialog for browsing and downloading additional templates.

 To open the Template Center directly, choose Tools: Template Center and set the Type drop-down to Graph or Book.

-Beginning with Origin 2022b, you can search for additional templates and install them directly from the Start menu.
+You can search for additional templates and install them directly from the Start menu.